rchincha/project-stacker.github.io/docs/user_guide/publish_images.md

    --show-only                             show the images to be published without actually publishing them --force                                 force publishing the images present in the OCI layout even if they should be rebuilt
    --layer-type value                      set the output layer type (supported values: tar, squashfs); can be supplied multiple times (default: "tar")
+   --layer value                           layer to be published; can be specified multiple times
 ```